hurwitzlab/launch-yourself/README.md

 login2.stampede(4)$ git clone https://github.com/hurwitzlab/launcher.git
 ```

-To get an idea of how to use the launcher clone this repository to some directory on Stampede.
+To get an idea of how to use the launcher, clone this repository to some directory on Stampede.
 For example:
 ```
 login2.stampede(103)$ git clone https://github.com/hurwitzlab/launch-yourself.git
 Initialized empty Git repository in /work/04658/jklynch/launch-yourself/.git/